 In order for a law enforcement professional to be certified to teach any of the G.R.E.A.T. curricula, successful completion of a G.R.E.A.T.
 Officer Training (GOT) is required.
 The training is a comprehensive course that focuses on the structure and content of the G.R.E.A.T. curricula and provides knowledge of current gang trends, while building the skills necessary to teach in a classroom setting.
 The goal of the GOT is to educate and certify officers to successfully deliver the G.R.E.A.T. curricula in their respective communities.

-Once a person successfully completes the online training and classroom portion of a GOT, he or she is certified to teach the middle school curriculum, the elementary curriculum, and the summer program.
+Once a person successfully completes the online training (approximately ten hours) and classroom portion (36 hours) of a GOT, he or she is certified to teach the middle school curriculum, the elementary curriculum, and the summer program.
 In order to teach the families component, an officer must attend and successfully complete a G.R.E.A.T.
 Families Training.

 Candidates for a GOT must meet the following requirements:

 - Local, state, tribal, and federal law enforcement officers and agents

 - Military police

 - Corrections officers

 - Other criminal justice professionals certified by governmental agencies, including state-certified school safety or school security officers employed by school districts, may be accepted upon written request to the Regional Administrator of the region and approval by the International Training Committee

 - Minimum one year of full-time experience in one of the professions listed above